-The method of carbon analysis (by applying the radioactive isotope of carbon C14 on the wood sample taken from the tree trunk) showed that the olive tree is more than 1600 years old.
+The method of carbon analysis (by applying the radioactive isotope of carbon C14 on the wood sample taken from the tree trunk) showed that the olive tree is about 1600 years old.

 The consequences of a great storm